jcanell4/WikiIocTest/README.md

-ServerTest
+WikiIocTest
 ==========

-This repository contains all classes and PHP code to test the server functionality of WikiIoc model
+This repository contains all code to test the WikiIoc application functionality